YOUR FLORENCE EXPERIENCE

 The Fortezza da Basso, or fortress of San Giovanni Battista, today the main Florentine exhibition venue, has a long history, which began after the experience of the siege of 1529.

 At the time, Duke Alessandro de’ Medici commissioned to the artists and architects Pier Francesco da Viterbo and Antonio da Sangallo the building of a fortress, in the event that such an event could recur.
-The works, for what was initially called Castello Alessandria, began in 1533 and ended in 1537, a demanding enterprise, both for the manpower and financially.
+The construction works, for what was initially called Castello Alessandria, began in 1533 and ended in 1537; a financially demanding enterprise that required a great deal of manpower.

-Originally, it was connected to the city walls, but they were demolished in the period of Firenze Capitale, to give space to the ring road avenues; thus a stand-alone structure was created, which has remained mostly unchanged since then.
+Originally, it was connected to the city walls, but they were demolished at the time of Firenze Capitale, to give space to the ring road avenues; thus a stand-alone structure was created, which has remained mostly unchanged since then.

-At that time, the Fortezza Garden was also created, with a large basin to form a real pond, known among the Florentines as the "swan fountain", as a colony of royal swans resided there.
+That's when the Fortezza Garden was also created, with a large basin to form a real pond, known among the Florentines as the "swan fountain" because a colony of royal swans used to reside there.

 Right around the fountain basin, in December 2019, was installed the longest ice skating rink in Europe - 300 meters long - open during the Christmas holidays.
-An initiative that, like the great exhibitions, conferences and fashion shows, has managed to attract a large number of people out of the city center.
+During this time of the year the Fortezza Garden become a major attraction thanks to the Christmas village with ice rink and the Florence Eye, the tallest travelling wheel in Italy (55 metres)

 During the summer, the Fortezza Garden come alive thanks to the Off Bar, a kiosk that offers shows, music events and cinema; that has become one of the favorite meeting places for the young Florentines.

-Let's not forget that inside the Fortrezza there are also the laboratories of the Opificio delle Pietre Dure, a point of reference in the field of Italian and international restoration.
+Let's not forget that within the Fortrezza da Basso there are also the workshops of the Opificio delle Pietre Dure, a point of reference in the field of Italian and international restoration.
 Although many people might be more familiar with the museum located in Via degli Alfani, do not be fooled, it is here where the magic happens.

-It may not be as charming as the basilica of Santa Maria Del Fiore or Ponte Vecchio, but the Fortezza da Basso remains one of the neuralgic points of Florence; a lively space, important showcase for the world of fashion and craftsmanship, which has something new to offer in every season.
+It may not be as charming as the basilica of Santa Maria Del Fiore or Ponte Vecchio, but the Fortezza da Basso remains one of the neuralgic points of Florence, which manages to attract a large number of people out of the city center.
+Significant showcase for the world of fashion and craftsmanship, it's a lively space that has something new to offer in every season.

 Apply now